kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Appendix C to Part 151

-There is set forth below an itemization of typical eligible and ineligible items of runway paving as covered by §151.77 of this chapter:
+There is set forth below an itemization of typical eligible and ineligible items of runway paving as covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]] of this chapter:

 ### Typical Eligible Items